mrunali8867/ClamChat/README.md

 # ClamChat
-Anonymous emotional-support chat platform where users can talk to real human listeners in real time.
+CalmChat is an anonymous emotional-support platform where users experiencing anxiety, stress, loneliness, or overthinking can connect with real human listeners in real time.